 The Baby Sib Study

 Nearly 80% of children experience the birth of a baby sibling and many parents express concerns about how their first child will adjust to the new baby.
 Yet, few studies address this important developmental transition.
 The Baby Sibling study is designed to identify early indicators of child behavior before the birth that will provide us with a glimpse into how children might interact with the baby sibling after the birth.
-To do this, we will have pregnant mothers bring their firstborn child to the UM Child and Family Development lab to interact with a life-size baby doll and videotape how child interacts with mothers and the baby doll.
-Once the baby is born, we will visit mothers in their home when their baby is around 1 month old and videotape how firstborn child interacts with mother and the new baby.
+To do this, we will have pregnant mothers bring their firstborn child to the UM Child and Family Development lab to interact with a life-size baby doll.
+We will videotape these interactions to see how the firstborn child reacts.
+One month after the baby is born, we will visit mothers in their home and videotape how the firstborn child interacts with their mother and the new baby.
 With the information obtained from this research, our goal is to help future parents learn how to identify problem behaviors that might help children adjust better to the birth of a baby sibling.

 - Will we be able to identify behaviors that are the same?